ujjawal-1999/ujjawal-1999/README.md

 ### Hi there 👋

 I am Ujjawal Jain, a Computer Science Undergrad at NIT Silchar.
-Intrested in Web Development, Cross-Platform Desktop Applications and Cloud.
+Interested in Web Development, Cross-Platform Desktop Applications and Cloud.
 Also, an enthusiastic programmer.

 - 🔭 I’m currently working on a ReactJs based Alumni Tracking Portal and an assembly language simulator.
 - 🌱 I’m currently learning GraphQL and Database management